kfjahnke/envutil/README.md

 images.
 So this option can occur more than once, but it has to be present at least once:

-## --facet IMAGE PROJECTION HFOV YAW PITCH ROLL TRX TRY TRZ TPY TPP TPR G H
+## --facet IMAGE PROJECTION HFOV YAW PITCH ROLL TRX TRY TRZ TPY TPP TPR G T
 ##     load oriented non-environment source image

 envutil will 'mount' images in various projections and hfov which may only cover a part of the full 360X180 degree environment.
-All projections are supported. hfov is in degrees - for cubemaps pass 90.
+All projections are supported. hfov is in degrees - for cubemaps and their 'biatan6' variant pass 90 (or whatever hfov your cube face images have) even though the whole cubemap does of course cover 360X180 degrees fov.
 The three values must be followed by the facet's orientation, given as three 'Euler angles' (yaw, pich, roll).
 If you want the facet to be mounted 'straight ahead', just pass 0 0 0.
 All six values (image filename, projection, hfov, yaw, pitch, roll)